Signing and Pushing TorizonCore Packages to Torizon Platform Services

 $ torizoncore-builder --help

-With TorizonCore Builder, you will always generate OS images that are suitable to be pushed to our Torizon Platform Services for updates.
+With TorizonCore Builder, you will always generate OS images that are suitable to be pushed to our Torizon Cloud for updates.

 The output of this process is either an OSTree reference or a Toradex Easy Installer compatible image - ready to be installed with Toradex Easy Installer (TEZI), usually during production programming.